 Before you rush to buy a monitor, keep in mind multiple swish new ones, like the entertainment focused Philips 436M6VBPAB, have just been unveiled and are set to hit the market in the very near future.
 As a result it may be worth holding onto your pennies to see how they perform.

 But if you’re on the market now then the Samsung U32E850R is the best all-round monitor we’ve tested, featuring wonderfully accurate colours, 4K resolution panel and insane maximum brightness.
 If you’re after something a little less expensive the Dell U2417H is the best value monitor around, though its low ppi will put off most creatives.
 Similarly, our current joint Best Value winner, the ViewSonic XG3240C, offers a number of high-end features for a great price, but oversaturated colours may put off photographers, designer and digital painters – if you fall into this category, make sure to scroll down to the bottom of the list to check out our current picks of the best professional monitors.

 How we test

 For our reviews we use a combination of our own intuition and experience along with more quantitative tools.
-These include the X-Rite i1 Display Pro for getting brightness, contrast and accuracy figures.
+These include the X-Rite i1 Display Pro colorimeter for getting brightness, contrast and colour accuracy readings.
 We also use this tool to calibrate screens to see what they’re capable of at their absolute best.
 We also use a Leo Bodnar input lag tester to see how suitable each panel is for gaming.

 - Freesync makes it great for gaming